shirewoman2/Consultancy/README.md

 ## Other data visualizations that can help you analyze your data

 - **sensitivity_plot()** - Make graphs of sensitivity analysis results

 - **checkSS()** - Create a graph of simulated concentrations to check for whether a perpetrator drug is at steady-state when the victim drug is dosed

 - fm_treemap() - For comparing fm values, make a treemap as opposed to the standard and arguably inferior pie chart

 - dissolution_profile_plot() - Make a graph of the dissolution profiles of a compound

 - graph_boxplot() - Make boxplots or boxplots overlaid with individual points
-- ontogeny_plot() - Graph the ontogenies of drug-metabolizing enzymes
-  and transporters

 - release_profile_plot() - Make a graph of the release profiles of a compound